 In the last three decades, they have bought, integrated, and improved the performance of hundreds of acquisitions.

-Originally known as the Danaher Production System, Danaher’s system was based on the best Lean practices that were coming out of Toyota in Japan in the mid-1980s.
+Originally known as the Danaher Production System, Danaher’s system was based on the best Lean practices coming out of Toyota in Japan in the mid-1980s.

 In 2001, the logic of the Lean approach extended to growth opportunities, and Danaher built a similar toolbox to enable the company to be just as rigorous in sales and marketing as they had previously been in production.